Fuel Poverty UK: Where it Hits Hardest & How to Avoid It!

-With Brexit on the horizon, rising bills and fuel poverty are a growing threat to families in the UK.
-National Energy Action, the national charity working to end fuel poverty, estimates that around 3.5 million UK households are fuel poor.
-That’s roughly 12.9% of all households.
+Rising bills and fuel poverty are a growing threat to families in the UK.
 Protect yourself and your vulnerable loved ones from this widespread wave by understanding what fuel poverty is, what causes it and how to avoid it.

 What does fuel poverty mean?

 In the UK, households are considered fuel poor if they fall under the Low Income High Costs definition, which sets out the following formula: If a household’s "required fuel costs" exceed the national average, and after spending to meet those costs its leftover income falls below the official poverty line - at 60% of the national median income - then it is classed as fuel poor.

 It's important to note here that "required fuel costs" refers to the cost of meeting a certain consumptive criterion that allows for a home that is warm, well-lit, has hot water and supports the running of appliances.
 The cost of this will vary depending on the composition of a household, i.e. the number of occupants, and fuel prices.

 What's the rate of fuel poverty?